satoshitabata1218-design/CSProjectGroup4/README.md

 # CSProjectGroup4
 Final Project

-The program asl users to answer questions to print patient information according to users' input as follows:
+The program asks users to answer questions to print patient information according to users' input as follows:

 1.Fullname
 2.Weight